fasfous92/Landing-Page/README.md

 The idea is to go through all the elements we were able to discover in the last chapters (especally CSS styling).

+All the images were taking from the website: https://www.pexels.com/fr-fr/